Tulip (software)

 Tulip is an information visualization framework dedicated to the analysis and visualization of relational data.
 Tulip aims to provide the developer with a complete library, supporting the design of interactive information visualization applications for relational data that can be tailored to the problems being addressed.
+It is developed at LaBRI, the laboratory for research in computer science of the University of Bordeaux.

-Written in C++ the framework enables the development of algorithms, visual encodings, interaction techniques, data models, and domain-specific visualizations.
+Written in C++, the framework enables the development of algorithms, visual encodings, interaction techniques, data models, and domain-specific visualizations.
 Tulip allows the reuse of components; this makes the framework efficient for research prototyping as well as the development of end-user applications.
+It has a binding for Python.